 The Graduate Interdisciplinary Specialization in Aging is available to all graduate and professional students at The Ohio State University.
-Students must apply to enroll in the Specialization in Aging (see application form on this site), must follow the criteria developed by the Graduate School, and successfully complete the required and elective course work specified.
+Students must apply to enroll in the Specialization in Aging, must follow the criteria developed by the Graduate School and the Coordinating Committee for the Graduate Interdisciplinary Specialization in Aging (see Program Description), and successfully complete the required and elective coursework specified during the application process.

 To view, fill in, and print the application form please click here.
 After completing a brief online form you will be able to print your completed Application for the Interdisciplinary Specialization Program Form.